 James is ranked in Legal 500 as a leading Administrative Law and Human Rights silk. he has also been recognised by Chambers & Partners and Legal 500 as a leading practitioner in local government work for many years, both as a junior and now as a silk.
 He has been described as “first class” noted for giving “no-nonsense, concise advice”.

 As well as planning and environment, local government and licensing work James has been involved in a very wide variety of other areas of public law work covering pharmacies, coroners, pensions, local government re-organisation, Council Tax and elections.
-He has advised Ofgem on matters relating to the electricity industry and appeared for the NFU before various Parliamentary Committees on the HS2 and its extension.
+He has appeared for the NFU before various Parliamentary Committees on the HS2 and its extension.

 He has a particular expertise in Judicial Review, including PCOs, and considerable experience of Human Rights litigation.